 In fact, many Scheme interpreters automatically translate a let expression into an equivalent lambda application whenever they see one!

 We programmers can do the same thing.
 Just as we could use a while loop to write Java code without for loops, we can write code using lambda application to write Racket code without let expressions.
 In both cases, though, the code we produced would probably not be as nice to read, and it would take more effort to write.

 The idea of a treating a local binding as a syntactic abstraction is not unique to Racket.
-We can apply the same semantics to local variables in languages like Python.
+We can apply the same semantics to local variables in languages like Python or Java.

 Consider the following snippet of Python: